-These are the lexicalized word groups of the language.
-They are called “phraseological units” (PU) because of their polylexical form and single sense.
-They make up a heterogeneous group, with different degrees of frozenness.
-They are lexico-syntactic in nature.
+Phraseological units are the lexicalized word groups of the language.
+They are called “phraseological units” (PU) because of their polylexical form and single meaning.
+They make up a heterogeneous group, with different degrees of frozenness and are lexico-syntactic in nature.

-The common characteristics of all PU are: polylexicality, (gradual) frozenness, repetition and institutionalization.
-The specific characteristics are of two types:
+The characteristics common for all PU are: polylexicality, (gradual) frozenness, repetition and institutionalization.
+There are also two types of specific characteristics:

-2) pragmatic: the pragmatems (or formulaic language) and the paroemias have their own discursive characteristics.
-The first ones are dialogical and the second ones have a gnomic and quotation value
+- pragmatic: the pragmatems (or formulaic language) and the paroemias have their own discursive characteristics.
+The first are dialogical while the latter have a gnomic and quotation value

 The PU can be classified into two categories: